Septemberember/FSF-Slicer/README.md

 The expected production interface is documented in `tool/README.md`; it is a contract for the missing implementation, not an implementation claim.

-## Replacing the preview data

-The actual artifact must replace every file under `data/synthetic/` rather than editing generated values in place.
-Follow `docs/replacement-checklist.md` and remove the preview warning only after all validation gates pass.

-## License status

-No open-source license is asserted by this preview repository.
-The maintainers must select a license and verify redistribution rights for every benchmark program before publishing the final artifact.